poli0048/Recon/README.md

  * cd Release
  * cmake -DCMAKE_BUILD_TYPE=Release -DGLFW_BUILD_DOCS=false -DGLFW_BUILD_EXAMPLES=false -DGLFW_BUILD_TESTS=false -S ../ -B .
  * make

+tacopie needs to be built as follows:
+ * mkdir build
+ * cd build
+ * cmake ..
+ * make
+ * make install

 This will create an archive that will be linked into Recon as part of the build process - note that you do not need to "make install" anything. **Important Note:** The given instructions for building GLFW may not work with versions of CMake prior to 3.13.4.
 If you run into problems you can build on top of the source directory and manually copy the file "libglfw3.a" to path Repos/glfw/Release/src/libglfw3.a.